GabrielJobert/Simulation_paper---Effect_of_missing_data_on_K-means_performance---MATH60603A_STATISTICAL_LEARNING/README.md

 2023-11-05

 ## Description
-This repository contains the R Markdown file and associated resources for a simulation study authored by Gabriel Jobert.
+This repository contains the R Markdown file and associated resources for a simulation study.
 The paper focuses on employing a Monte Carlo simulation approach to evaluate the impact of missing data on the performance and stability of various statistical methods.

 ### Objective
 The primary objective of this study is to provide insights into how missing data can affect the outcome and reliability of different statistical learning techniques.